carlmontanari/scrapli/README.md

 - Nonrir plugin -- make scrapli a Nornir plugin!
 - Ensure v6 stuff works as expected.
 - Continue to add/support ssh config file things.

-## Things that may or may not happen

-- Modify `send_commands` to *only* accept a list/tuple of commands.
-Add a `send_command` method which only accepts a *single* command.
-The idea would be to be more exacting/make docs more specific/etc. but not sure I'm fully bought into this yet.
-- Add a `validate_host` arg to the base `Scrape` class (like ssh2net) to validate host is resolvable/socket can be opened before bothering attempting to do so for real (as an option).